-I am a master's student at Duke University pursuing a degree in Economics and Computation at Duke University, where I am working with Vincent Conitzer.
-I received my B.S. degree in Computer Science and Economics from Rensselaer Polytechnic Institute, being advised by Lirong Xia.
-My research focuses on issues at the intersection of economics and computation.
+I am a master's student pursuing a degree in Economics and Computation at Duke University, where I am working with Vincent Conitzer.
+I received my B.S. degree in Computer Science and Economics from Rensselaer Polytechnic Institute, where I was advised by Lirong Xia.
+My research focuses on issues at the intersection of economics and computation with application to AI.
 My research is/was in part funded by IBM Research's AI Horizons Network.

 Zhibing Zhao, Haoming Li, Junming Wang, Jeffrey Kephart, Nicholas Mattei, Hui Su and Lirong Xia.
 2018.
 A Cost-Effective Framework for Preference Elicitation and Aggregation.
 In Proceedings of the 34th Conference on Uncertainty in Artificial Intelligence (UAI-18), 446-456.
 Monterey, CA, USA. [arXiv] [Poster]

 Duke Economics Master's Scholar Award, 2018-2020